programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 Geometries can be reused, so an instance of the SphereGeometry will be created, called ```sphere``` and used to create nine different sphere meshes.
 Each sphere mesh gets assigned a [material](https://threejs.org/docs/#Material) with a colour.
 This code uses [standard material](https://threejs.org/docs/#MeshStandardMaterial).
 There are alternatives, but it is important to note that some material types are more dependent on lights than others.

-In summary the following code will:
+In summary, the following code will:

 - create the sphere geometry, specifying its radius and number of width and height segments
 - for each of the 9 spheres, make a mesh from the created geometry and a standard material (with a colour from the parameter list)